openshift/openshift-origin-design/web-console/developer/pipelines/rbac-pipelines.md

 # Pipeline experiences when user has view only access of a project#

-If the user is assigned to a project with `view` access, then user will be restricted from the following actions of the project:
- - add
- - edit and
- - delete

-_i.e. user cannot add, edit and delete any annotations, labels, parameter, and resources & user cannot start, stop, restart, edit and delete any pipeline tasks._
+ _user cannot add, edit and delete any annotations, labels, parameter, and resources & user cannot start, stop, restart, edit and delete any pipeline tasks of a project when user has view access to that project_

 ### Pipelines List View ###